pizzo78/VALScoreboardTracker/README.md

 ### 📝 How to Use

-1. Make a copy of the example spreadsheet
+1. Make a copy of the example spreadsheet.
 2. Run the script locally with your screenshots to extract data.
 3. Paste the extracted data into the "Empty Sheet for copying data" (use ; as the separator to automatically split it into columns).
 4. Copy the clean data from the "Empty Sheet for copying data" into the main "Stats" sheet.